mzrghorbani/MPI-Grid-Middleware/README.md

     pip install mpi4py

-Set Up MPI-Grid-Middleware Environment:
+### Set up MPI-Grid-Middleware Environment:

     source /path/to/MPI-Grid-Middleware/.bashrc

 The .bashrc script is configured for User "mghorbani" with Brunel University GridPP credentials.
 Please modify this script with your username and credentials.

-Configure Your Resources:
+### Configure Your Resources:

 Edit the config.yml file to specify the number of CPUs, nodes, and CPUs per task.

-Make the Executable Script Executable or use existing template:
+### Make the Executable Script Executable or use the existing template:

     chmod +x run_simulation.sh

-Submit Jobs:
+### Submit MPI Jobs:

+Please follow the instructions in the Flu And Coronavirus Simulator (FACS) "https://facs.readthedocs.io/en/latest/" to clone the FACS (simulation model).

+Modify config.yml to point to run.py in facs directory.
+Also, the required resources can be set here:

+    num_cpus: 16384
+    num_nodes: 64
+    cpu_per_task: 8
+    num_tasks: 2
+    script_path: "/path/to/facs/run.py"

+### Modify run_simulation.sh to contain all locations.
+Currently, for simplicity, two locations are set:

+    locations=("hillingdon" "greater_manchester")

-Run the python script to submit 100 jobs, each containing 20 tasks to DIRAC.
+### Run the Python script to submit 100 jobs of "hillingdon" and "greater_manchester":

     python3 submit_simulation.py

-Monitor and Retrieve Results:
+### Monitor and Retrieve Results:

 Use DIRAC commands to monitor job status and retrieve results.

     dirac-wms-job-status <JobID>
     dirac-wms-job-get-output <JobID>

-The added template setup has been used to submit 100 jobs each containing 20 tasks in parallel.
-Please feel free to modify for different settings.
+#### Alternatively, you can use the monitoring script:

+    python3 test/monitor.py <JobID>

+### Note: The installation process can be complex.
+Please raise a GitHub issue as soon as you encounter a problem.